 Environmental Studies at Redlands is highly distinctive in four major ways:

-- We have a dedicated full-time faculty (currently 6 individuals) who teach environmental courses, exclusively – we don’t depend on the “kindness of strangers” from other departments to offer the bulk of our environmental courses.
+We have a dedicated full-time faculty who teach environmental courses, exclusively – we don't depend on the "kindness of strangers" from other departments to offer the bulk of our environmental courses.

-- We offer multiple opportunities to study environmental conditions outside the classroom, both in the richly varied mountain, forest, city, desert and ocean environments within an hour’s drive from campus, and in the amazing variety of regions outside of California that we visit through our travel courses and environmental study abroad programs.
-In just the past year, students in Environmental Studies learned about wildlife conservation around campfires in Rwanda and Kenya.
+We offer multiple opportunities to study environmental conditions outside the classroom, both in the richly varied mountain, forest, city, desert and ocean environments within an hour's drive from campus, and in the amazing variety of regions outside of California that we visit through our travel courses and environmental study abroad programs.
+In recent years, students in Environmental Studies learned about wildlife conservation around campfires in Rwanda and Kenya.
 They studied environmental geology around small volcanoes, earthquake faults, and dams in southern California.
+They took tree ring samples in Peruvian Amazon in nearby moutains and used them to study climate change.
+They studied soil and food production in the sustainable University of Redlands farm.
 They hiked through remote jungles and across nesting turtle beaches in Costa Rica.
-Others donned snorkeling and SCUBA gear to explore the coral reefs of Palau, Australia’s Great Barrier Reef, and the Turks & Caicos Islands.
+Others donned snorkeling and SCUBA gear to explore the coral reefs of Palau, Australia's Great Barrier Reef, and the Turks and Caicos Islands.
 You get the picture.
 Our students know that the world is their classroom.

 The program of study allows both specialization and integration across diverse subject areas and fields of concentration.
-Students have four major tracks from which to choose, as well as a self-designed concentration through the University’s Johnston Center and a minor in Environmental Studies.
+Students choose a B.A in Environmental Studies or a B.S in Environmental Science and craft a concentration within their degree.
+Alternatively, they may choose a self-designed concentration through the University's Johnston Center and a minor in Environmental Studies.